sudarshan2401/tp/docs/UserGuide.md

 **Caution:**

 * The class to be edited must already exist.
-* You can edit any class while you are in the class list panel.
+* You can only edit a class while you are in the class list view, i.e. the view you see when you enter the [list](#listing-all-classes-list) command.
-* You are only able to edit the specific class you choose to view.

 </box>